 Label Leftover Containers So You Know What Is Available To Eat

+There are a couple different ideas.
+The first was sent in by a reader, Sandy.
+She said, "I found a wonderful way to label leftovers.
 I was looking at the store for some freezer tape to use but never found any, but I was over in the canning section and I saw some Ball dissolvable labels for canning jars.

 I was skeptical at how dissolvable they actually were since I was going to be using them on plastic bowls and lids, but I was more than pleasantly surprised at how easy they did dissolve under running water with no effort.

 So now I have leftovers in various bowls with names and dates of when I cooked them, and no longer wonder how long it has been sitting in there.